 Zoe’s eyebrow twitched, feeling more annoyed than ever before with the supernatural.

 “Why don’t you go do something else and appear when you’re needed?”
-She retracted, swaying her toothbrush at him.
+She replied, swaying her toothbrush at him.

 Eneizar’s eyes followed the object before he understood what her statement meant.